FISCO-BCOS/FISCO-BCOS-DOC/en/docs/tutorial/enterprise_quick_start.md

 ## AgencyA,C build group2

-Next, agencyC needs to perform a new group establishment operation with A. We take an example of agencyC generating genesis block.
+Next, agencyC needs to perform a new group establishment operation with agencyA.
+We take an example of agencyC generating genesis block.

 ### AgencyA sends node information

 Since agencyA has generated the node certificate and the peers file, we only need to send the previous generated node P2P connection information and the node certificate to agencyC as follows:

-execute the following command in the ~/generator-A directory
+Execute the following command in the ~/generator-A directory

 ```bash
 cd ~/generator-A
 ```

-In the example, the genesis block of group is generated by agencyC, therefore the node certificate of agencyA and the node P2P connection address file are required, and the above file is sent to agencyC.
+In the example, the genesis block of the group is generated by agencyC.
+Therefore the node certificate of agencyA and the node P2P connection address file are required, and the above file is sent to agencyC.

-send certificate
+Send certificate to agencyC

 ```bash
 cp ./agencyA_node_info/cert*.crt ~/generator-C/meta/
 ```

-send node P2P connection address file
+Send node P2P connection address file to agencyC

 ```bash
 cp ./agencyA_node_info/peers.txt ~/generator-C/meta/peersA.txt